Arthur Varney

 Arthur Varney was an Italian-born American screenwriter and film director.
-Born as Amerigo Serrao he emigrated to the United States and became a naturalized citizen.
+Born as Amerigo Serrao in 1893 to the sculptor Luella A. Varney Serrao and her husband Teodoro Serrao, he emigrated to the United States and became a naturalized citizen.
 In the 1930s he found work on the British film industry as Arthur Varney, and occasionally also used the credit of Grover Lee.
 He died in 1960.